tpetricek/tomasp.net/source/blog/2019/software-engineering.md

   something that, say, better programming languages can eliminate.
 I believe this is one key point about software engineering.

-* Another interesting problem is where does the complexity of software systems comes from.
+* Another interesting problem is where does the complexity of software systems come from.
   David Parnas' essay [Software Aspects of Strategic Defense Systems][sds] reflects on the development of anti-ballistic missile software systems, but also discusses why software systems are complex: unlike analog systems, digital systems don't implement continuous functions.